Common Mistakes When on a Keto Diet

 Low Carb Diet Mistakes

 The ketogenic diet has been growing in popularity over the last several years.
 People are going keto to lose weight, to manage chronic conditions, and to boost their performance.
 And with more people joining the keto community, we can expect more talk of the keto diet and ways to follow it in the media.
-Unfortunately, this often leads to a lot of misinformation being shared and mistakes being made.
+Unfortunately, this often leads to a lot of misinformation being shared about the keto diet and mistakes being made.

 1. Not Eating Enough Fat